 6. Smart Supplements

 A couple of supplements may help keep your pet (and you) fit and trim.
 Almost every dog, cat and person can benefit from taking a daily omega-3 fatty acid supplement.
 These powerful fish oils pack a potent anti-oxidant punch that has been proven to help prevent and treat numerous diseases.
 In addition, they may help ease achy joints and perhaps encourage weight loss.
 L-carnitine has been shown to aid weight loss and promote lean muscle mass in some studies.
 I’ve been prescribing (and taking) l-carnitine for over 13 years and been impressed with the results.
-Ask your veterinarian if either (or both) of these supplements make sense for your pet’s condition.
+Ask your veterinarian if either (or both) of these supplements make sense for your pet’s condition and which ones are good quality.

 7. Cut Down the Carbs

 Most of the pet dogs and cats I treat for don’t need a high-carbohydrate diet.
 Yet that’s exactly what most of us feed our pets.
 Many diets contain 60% or more carbohydrates when you analyze the food label.
-I prefer low- or no-grain options with a protein source as the first ingredient, especially for cats needing to slim down.
+I suggest diets that have balanced protein and carbohydrates.
 As a general rule, I recommend trying a higher protein / low carb diet first for weight loss in my patients.
 Be sure to check with your veterinarian before making any diet changes.
 Pets with certain conditions, such as kidney failure, may do better on a different type of diet.

 It’s the responsibility of each of us to help our pets maintain a healthy weight.
 Just as you’d never walk your dog without a collar and leash or allow them to eat only pizza and ice cream (which many dogs would LOVE!), it’s up to pet owners to feed healthy, nutritious foods and treats and exercise daily.
 By using these seven simple suggestions, you’ll be on your way to your pet’s best – and healthiest – year yet!